 And of course, there are times when we voluntarily go without electricity, like when we go camping.
 That’s when we get a warning that we will have no power.
 But most of the time there’s no warning at all.

-So just how do we make sure we’re ready for an electricity shortage, whatever the reason for it might be?
+So just how do we make sure we’re ready for electricity shortages, whatever the reason for it might be?

 Have alternative light sources